 The three risk-taking items used in this study had been developed based on qualitative pilot research.

-Each item asked participants to report their intentions to engage in risk-taking ("How likely is it that you will eat [product] when [situation]"; note that this item had already been used as a measure of willingness to accept in Study 2) or risk mitigation behaviur ("How likely is it that you will suggest to heat up [product] when [situation]," "How likely is it that you will come up with a good excuse to avoid eating [product] when [situation]," all answered on a five-point scale with end points labelled "not likely at all" vs. "very likely").
+Each item asked participants to report their intentions to engage in risk-taking ("How likely is it that you will eat [product] when [situation]"; note that this item had already been used as a measure of willingness to accept in Study 2) or risk mitigation behaviour ("How likely is it that you will suggest to heat up [product] when [situation]", "How likely is it that you will come up with a good excuse to avoid eating [product] when [situation]", all answered on a five-point scale with end points labelled "not likely at all" versus "very likely".
 The scoring of the latter two items was reversed before the analysis.
 The average of the three items was then calculated as an index for risk-taking.

 The items measuring perceived risk were a subset of the items originally introduced by Fife-Schaw and Rowe (1996), which we had already used in Study 2.
-For this study, we selected six items based on the results of a factor analysis of the data from Study 2: We included the three items that showed the highest loadings on the "dread" factor (ManyAffected, SeriousConsequences, EffortToAvoid) and the three items that showed the highest loadings on the p < 0.01, p < 0.05.
+For this study, we selected six items based on the results of a factor analysis of the data from Study 2: we included the three items that showed the highest loadings on the "dread" factor (ManyAffected, SeriousConsequences, EffortToAvoid) and the three items that showed the highest loadings on the "unknown" factor (DelayedEffect, ManMadeRisk, EasilyIdentified; see Table IX).
+The scoring of the last item was reversed before the analysis.
+The average of the six items was then calculated as an index for perceived risk.